exercism/v3/languages/swift/exercises/concept/string-components/.meta/design.md

 The Concepts this exercise unlocks are:

-- `string-components`: Know of the existence of the `String` type; know how to create a string; know of the existence of `String` methods and properties; know some basic string methods; know that String indices are not integers; know how to do basic string formatting
+- `string-components`: Know of the existence of the `String` type; know how to create a string; know of the existence of `String` methods and properties; know some basic string methods; know how to do basic string formatting
+- `string-indexing`: know that String indices are not integers; know how to compute string indices with and without limits
+- `opaque-indices`: Know what an opaque index is, know how they differ from indices used with array or dictionaries.

 ## Prerequisites